 “Music is therapy.
 Music moves people.
 It connects them in ways that no other medium can.
 It pulls heart strings.
 It is medicine.”– Macklemore

 As with any creative industry, the music realm is extremely subjective when it comes to variances and alternatives.
 One thing remains constant though; the beat.
 It is the vibrant structure that the vocals are framed around.
 The beat is what makes the listener sway and bob to your tune and ultimately determines how much people will enjoy it.
 Isn’t that the purpose of music, to create joy for your listeners?
 In order to master the ins and outs of beat making you first need to get your hands on an app or program that will help you along the way.
 An in-depth look at a few options can be found at Deviant Noise.
 You will also need a laptop or PC to run the software.
-Providing that you have these essentials, let’s look at how to go about making your beats.
+Providing that you have these essentials, let’s look at how to go about finding beats for sale.

 We will first look at the different types of sound you will be making and then we will examine how different programs offer different beat possibilities.
 For more information on the hottest hip hop beats for sale, be sure to listen to our entire catalog.